paglobal/augmented-tabflow/README.md

 ### Now

+- navigation box opens new tab when form is submitted empty
+- check if newtaburls is necessary or detrimental
+- fix wheel event volatility
+- fix wheel event overfiring
+- switch to session on save for current session
+- reconcile newly opened session with last recorded session
+- look into passive mode for wheel event
+- focus `sky` tab group space when active tab is not in current tab group space
+- try scrolling active tab into view on first render
+- do initting in `onStartup` instead of raw in background script
+- don't unpin tabs after changing url
+- implement "check for updates" feature
+- check issue with not restoring session state on update
+- don't track fullscreen state
+- add shortcut for full screen mode
 - reduce flashes when closing session windows
 - add shortcut for open new tab in current tab group
 - delete all `navigationBox` and `sessionManager` urls from history
 - add `Grouping Options` for tabs and tab groups to reduce clutter
+- implement shortcut for moving to previous tab

 ### Later